daheeChung98/robust-regression-comparison/README.md

 - RMSE
 - MAE
 - R<sup>2</sup>

-## Discussion
+## Results

-For a detailed interpretation, see `results/discussion.md`
+The detailed evaluation metrics are available in:

+- `results/metrics.csv`

+The estimated regression coefficients are available in:

+- `results/coefficients.csv`

+Additional interpretation can be found in:

+- `results/discussion.md`

 ## Future Work